drewf24/world-airbnb/data-analysis/data-analysis.md

 Compared to our other models, this is a relatively higher R squared value.

+### Conclusion for Part I

+Based on our hypothesis from our proposal, we wanted to determine how location played a role in determining the price of Airbnbs in New York City.
+Firstly, we took some fundamental variables of the boroughs in New York City such as median price and number of listings to get a basic understanding of the dataset we are working with.
+After finding out that both Manhattan and Brooklyn dominated the Airbnb scene in terms of number of listings, we wanted to see how these two locations play a role in the price of Airbnbs.
+So, we conducted a hypothesis test to determine if there is a true median price difference between these two cities.
+We concluded that we did indeed have enough convincing evidence to conclude that there is a true median price difference with Manhattan’s median price being higher than Brookly’s median price.
+After conducting a confidence interval for different in true median price, we are 95% confident that the median price in Manhattan is between $55 and $65 higher than the median price in Brooklyn.
+We then created a colored scatterplot map to see how coordinates play a role in the price of Airbnbs.
+We concluded that Manhattan has the greatest frequency of median or above listings at 68.757%, followed by Brooklyn at 40.380%.
+Queens has 24.448%, Staten Island has 21.739% and the Bronx has 15.294%.
+We then decided to look into the top ten neighborhoods and surprisngly we found that the Bronx contains the neighborhood, Eastchester, with the highest median price of $475.00.

 ### Part II: Availability and Property Listing

 In part II, the following research question will be examined: How does